Nikhil-ostwal/Nikhil-ostwal/README.md

 - 👋 Hi, I’m @Nikhil-ostwal
 - 👀 I’m interested in AI and Deep Learning using Python
-- 🌱 As an Asscociate Researcher, currently I'm working on AI in Healthcare
 - 📫 How to reach me at: https://www.linkedin.com/in/nikhil-ostwal/

 <!---